seltmann/2017-04-21-ucsb/_episodes/ggplot-lesson.md

 ---
 title: ggplot
-teaching: FIX
+teaching: 65
-exercises: FIX
+exercises: 10
 questions:
-- "FIXME"
+- How do I make cool, complex graphs easily in R?
 objectives:
-- "FIXME"
+- Continuing in the TidyVerse
-- "FIXME"
+- Plotting using ggplot
+- Using different colors, grouping data, subplots.
 keypoints:
-- "FIXME"

 keypoints:
-- "FIXME"
-- "FIXME"
+- What is ggplot?
+And why have multiple graphics tools?
+- Parts of a ggplot figure: *ggplot, data, aes, geom*.
+- Using mapping to make your figures more informative.
+- How *facets* are helpful and how to make them.
+- Using themes to make your figures more pleasing.
-- "FIXME"
+- Saving figures.
 ---

 *by Umi Hoshijima and Thomas Smith, based on material by Naupaka Zimmerman, Andrew Tredennick, & Kartik Ram*